Lane Thomas Player Props: Nationals vs. Braves

-The Washington Nationals and Lane Thomas, who went 1-for-5 last time in action, take on Spencer Strider and the Atlanta Braves at Nationals Park, Saturday at 4:05 PM ET.
+The Washington Nationals and Lane Thomas, who went 2-for-3 with a double last time out, battle Jared Shuster and the Atlanta Braves at Nationals Park, Sunday at 1:35 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Braves.
+In his most recent appearance, he had two hits (going 2-for-3 with a double) against the Braves.

 Lane Thomas Game Info & Props vs. the Braves